 VCID Clinical Research: Determine interrelationship between VCID and AD biomarkers in humans (Milestone 2.S)

-- Complete one or more comprehensive studies of the independent associations between biomarkers of VCID and biomarkers of Aß‐ and tau‐related pathology/neurodegeneration in a human cohort.
+- One or more studies to understand independent associations between biomarkers of VCID and biomarkers of other dementia-associated brain pathologies and comorbidities in a human cohort sufficiently powered to answer key questions in at least two populations that experience health disparities.

 Summary of Key Accomplishments